Policy

 Through the assessment, we must:

-- consult with the care and protection resource panel
+- consult with the care and protection resource panel, where required

-- include consultation with other professionals working with te tamaiti and their family, whānau, hapū, iwi and family group
+- include consultation with other professionals working with te tamaiti or rangatahi and their family, whānau, hapū, iwi and family group

 - identify the current circumstances, strengths and protective factors of the immediate and wider family, whānau and family group and consider these alongside historical information

-- encourage and assist te tamaiti to freely express their views and be supported if they have difficulty in doing so
+- assist te tamaiti or rangatahi to express their views and be supported if they have difficulty in doing so

-- inform te tamaiti, in a manner appropriate to their age, development, language or any disability-related needs, of the progress and timeframe for completing their assessment
+- ensure te tamaiti or rangatahi is aware of progress and any timeframes we are working towards in a manner appropriate to their age, development, language or any disability-related needs

 Practice standard: See and engage tamariki